NamanSatish/namansatish.github.io/_projects/splang.md

 # Abstract

-In this project, I will be creating a programming language called **Splang**.
-The language is designed to be a fun music-based turning-complete esolang.
-The language is inspired by the importance a playlist has in a person's life, a way to express oneself, interact with others, and share experiences.
-With this in mind, I wanted to create a language that is not only functional, but similar to the process of creating a playlist, requires thought and care in the placement of each element.
+**splang** is a music-inspired, Turing-complete esolang that blends artistic expression with computational logic. **splang** is inspired by the personal significance or emotions a playlist can elecit, as way to express oneself, interact with others, or share experiences.
+With this in mind, **splang** aims to be both playful and expressive, encouraging programmers to compose their logic with the same intention and nuance that goes into crafting the perfect playlist.
 A language that seamlessly enables artistic expression in a functional language.

 <div class="container splang-logo">
   {% include figure.liquid